Chart Color Schemes

 Frankston features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 62.1% of all households, including 22.2% couples with children, 23.0% couples without children, and 15.7% single parent families.
 Non-family households comprise the remaining 37.9%, with lone person households at 33.9% and group households making up 4.0%.
-The median household size is 2.2 people, smaller than the Greater Melbourne average of 2.6.
+The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households